 Pizza is one of the food groups for me.
 I use the word pizza as a verb rather than a noun and it probably evokes more emotion than any other food that I grill on a regular basis.
 I have been grilling pizza for about three decades now, but grilling pizza on the Big Green Egg has been a challenge for me.
 After three years of experimenting, I have found a technique that works well for me and is easy for anyone else who is interested in grilling pizza on the Big Green Egg.

-Put your ash-free, Big Green Egg back together, making sure that the air-intake opening on the firebox is aligned with the Big Green Eggs draft door.
-Fill the big green egg with your favorite hardwood lump charcoal to the top of the firebox.
-I often dump the hardwood lump charcoal from the bag into the Big Green Egg, but placing larger pieces of hardwood lump on the bottom by hand first, will provide a solid base for your heat, while assuring maximum airflow for your cook.
+Fill the Big Green Egg with your favorite hardwood lump charcoal to the top of the firebox.
+I often dump the hardwood lump charcoal from the bag into the Big Green Egg.
+However, taking the time to place larger pieces of hardwood lump on the bottom by hand first will provide a solid base for your heat while assuring maximum airflow for your cook.

-On top of the fire bricks, I place the big green egg feet that came with my egg.
-I do not think they are still being made or sold by big green egg but you can buy something similar here.
+On top of the fire bricks, I place the Big Green Egg feet that came with my egg.
+I do not think they are still being made or sold by Big Green Egg, but you can buy something similar here.
 If you cannot find these, you can use any spacers to raise off of the fire bricks.
-Empty tuna cans, a few stacks of quarters, or even a few evenly-sized balls of foil would probably work fine.
+Empty tuna cans, a few stacks of quarters, even a few evenly-sized balls of foil would work.

 Everyone has different temperatures that they feel are ideal for cooking pizza on the Big Green Egg.
 A lot of determining temperature has to do with a combination of how hydrated your pizza dough is and how much sugar it has.
 A dough with higher hydration can handle hotter temperatures, while more than minimal amounts of sugar in a pizza dough will have a higher chance of burning before your pizza is done.